uci-cbcl/PyLOH/README.md

 * [Pysam](https://code.google.com/p/pysam/)(>=0.7).
 Pysam_0.7X preferred, Pysam_0.8X tested and seems to be much slower.
 To install Pysam, you also need to install [Cython](http://cython.org/) first.

-* Currently, please don't use Pysam >= 0.8.
-They changed some of the APIs that are backward incompatible...[pysam-developers/pysam#68](https://github.com/pysam-developers/pysam/issues/68).
-I'm working on fixing those backward incompatibles.

 **Optional**
 * [matplotlib](http://matplotlib.org/)(>=1.2.0) is required to plot BAF heat map.